waikato-datamining/docker-for-data-scientists/docs/dockerfile.md

 RUN pip --no-cache install matplotlib
 ```

-You will notice the `--no-cache` flag, which is not something you would normally see.
+You will notice the `--no-cache` flag, which is not something you would normally use.
 In order to avoid downloading the same library over and over again, pip caches them
 by default.
-But this is not necessary for a docker image and just takes up more space.
+This is not necessary for a docker image and just takes up more space.
 But before you argue that you could just remove unwanted files at the end of your
 docker image then you do not take into account that docker works in layers:
 every command is basically a layer.
-Though a subsequent layer may remove file (and
+Though a subsequent layer may remove files (and
-you will not see them in the final image), they are still present in the layer got
+you will not see them in the final image), they are still present in the layer that
-introduced in.
+they got introduced in.

 Long story short: either always clean up within the same layer or
 avoid generating temporary files altogether.